nashahzad/jira-sprint-analytics/README.md

                         other args not required.
   --planned-capacities [PLANNED_CAPACITIES [PLANNED_CAPACITIES ...]]
                         The team's planned capacities for previous sprints.
-In order of oldest to most current sprint's planned capacities.
+In order of most current to the oldest sprint's planned capacities.
   --board-id BOARD_ID   JIRA Board ID
   --project-name PROJECT_NAME